"It's The 'Bill Clinton' Of Cities": Traveling Bankers Stunned By San Fran's Squalor - California Political Review

 The JPMorgan gathering at the Westin St. Francis, which attracts about 10,000 people, has long drawn the ire of some attendees.
 Conference-goers have taken to Twitter and blog posts to express concerns about the homeless situation and watching city officials clean up human feces, all while spending thousands of dollars on hotel rooms and resorting to holding meetings in bathrooms.

 JPMorgan CEO Jamie Dimon weighed in during an interview with Maria Bartiromo of Fox Business that aired Tuesday.
-When asked about complaints about the conference’s location, he said it’s “not quite that bad.”
+When asked about complaints about the conference?s location, he said it?s “not quite that bad.”

-Attendees “know where they’re going, they plan for it the same time of the year,” he said, pointing out the city’s Chase Center venue as a new location for functions.
-Still, he said San Francisco has been hurt by bad policy and the bank is going to become “deeply involved” in the city.
+Attendees “know where they?re going, they plan for it the same time of the year,” he said, pointing out the city?s Chase Center venue as a new location for functions.
+Still, he said San Francisco has been hurt by bad policy and the bank is going to become ?deeply involved? in the city.

 One woman who regularly attends the conference said the homeless situation has gotten “much worse” in the city over the past five years, and added that she doesn’t feel safe walking around the city at night.

-“I’ve been coming to JPM for five years, and the homeless situation has gotten much worse,” Selin Kurnaz, co-founder and CEO of New York-based Massive Bio, said at a party Monday night in the Tenderloin.
+“I?ve been coming to JPM for five years, and the homeless situation has gotten much worse,” Selin Kurnaz, co-founder and CEO of New York-based Massive Bio, said at a party Monday night in the Tenderloin.
 “I feel unsafe walking around at night, especially as a young woman.”

 For anybody traveling to SF in the near future, here’s a tip.
 In addition to looking up which restaurants and attractions you want to visit, it might not be a bad idea to take a look at the shit map.